 Fire ants are highly mobile.
 They can fly up to 5km and travel over and underground.
 They can also raft on waterways after floods or rain.

-Ants can hitchhike on goods and vehicles.
+Fire ants can hitchhike on goods and vehicles.
 They can move with shipping containers and cargo.
 They can also hide in soil, mulch, fertiliser and plant material.

 Exotic invasive ants are included on: